cos316/assignment3-starter-code/README.md

 Because the cache is fixed-size, it *cannot* grow to accept arbitrarily many keys and values.
-We initialize a cache with a `limit` parameter that defines how precisely how many bytes worth of keys and values it can grow to accommodate.
+We initialize a cache with a `limit` parameter that defines how precisely how many bytes worth of keys and values it can accommodate.

-Instead, once the cache becomes too full, we must **evict** some binding that is already in the cache before we are able to **admit** new values to the cache.
+Instead of growing, once the cache becomes too full, we must **evict** some binding that is already in the cache before we are able to **admit** new values to the cache.